marick/nh/prototypes/p003_test_first/JARGON.md

 #### Throbbing

-When the process behind a circular cluster is alive, it is referred to as "throbbing".
+When the process behind a *circular cluster* is alive, it is referred to as "throbbing".
 This evokes the periodic self-reinforcement of the cluster.
-When a circular cluster hasn't ever been started, or when it's died off because of a lack of work to do, it's called *waiting*.
+When a circular cluster hasn't ever been started, or when it's "aged out" because of a lack of work to do, it's called *waiting*.

+#### Timer

+There is a single timer process that causes *circular clusters* to *throb*.
+Centralizing throbbing makes it easy to speed it up in tests.
+No cluster is can be aware that it's throbbing in rough synchrony with other clusters; as far as it can tell, it's marching to its own beat.

 #### Trace

 A linear sequence of _clusters_.
-The first sends its *pulse* to the second, which calculates on it.
+The first cluster sends its *pulse* to the second, which calculates on it.
 If it produces a pulse, that pulse is sent to the third.

 #### Waiting

-Thinking of clusters as biological, they can be in two states.
+Thinking of *clusters* as biological, they can be in two states.
 They can be sitting around, doing the minimal metabolism to keep themselves alive, waiting for some *pulse* to arrive and prompt them to start expending energy on some calculation that will (usually) provoke an